 Charles earned his Bachelor's degree in Communications at Stanford University and his Master's degree from the Columbia School of Journalism.

-Twenty-eight-time Emmy Award winner and Hall of Fame award-winning broadcaster Bob Costas is a host and announcer for MLB Network, serving as host of the documentary series MLB Network Presents and the lead play-by-play announcer on MLB Network Showcase.
-Costas also appears on the Emmy Award-winning flagship studio show MLB Tonight and MLB Network's special event coverage throughout the year.
+Twenty-eight-time Emmy Award winner and Hall of Fame award-winning broadcaster Bob Costas is a host and announcer for MLB Network.
+Costas serves as a play-by-play announcer for the MLB Network Showcase series and contributes to MLB Network’s studio programming and special event coverage throughout the year.